mimseyedi/pysentation/README.md

 ## Colors and themes <a class="anchor" id="colors_and_themes"></a>

 ## Colors <a class="anchor" id="colors"></a>
+This is a list of **16** main colors that you can **use** in pysentation.
+You can see the information of more diverse colors from <a href="https://rich.readthedocs.io/en/stable/appendix/colors.html#appendix-colors">here</a>.

+**Note: To use any color, you can mention its name, number, hex code and rgb number.**

 | Color                                                     | Name             | Number | Hex | RGB  |
 |-----------------------------------------------------------|------------------|--------| --- |------|
 | ![#000000](https://placehold.co/205x30/000000/000000.png) | "black"          | 0      |-|-|